My Revolutionary War Ancestors

 John Henderson - Orange County, VA.
 Patriotic Service.
 He furnished, corn, oats, beef, bacon and teams for hauling supplies.
 The court order books for claims for his service note that the supplies were for General Muhlenberg's Brigade, Col. Call's Legion, General Nelson's Brigade and Major Higgins detail for use in hauling supplies to Culpeper County (DAR#A054722).
 He is my sixth great grandfather on my mother's side.
 His son, my ancestor, rendered civil and patriotic service.

 John Ware - Caswell County, NC.
 John Ware served multiple tours in the North Carolina Militia from 1776-1781.
 Enlisted rank.
 He received a pension for his service.
-Even though there is a detailed pension application which absolutely proves this man's service no one has joined the DAR using him as an ancestor.
+Even though there is a detailed pension application which absolutely proves this man's service, and he has many living descendants, no one has joined the DAR using him as an ancestor.
 He is my fifth great grandfather on my mother's side.